 Mental health: it’s the way your thoughts, feelings, and behaviors affect your life.
 Having good mental health helps you make better decisions and deal with daily stressors at home, at work, and in your family.
 Sometimes, you may need help from a professional to take care of your mental health, especially if feelings or problems seem beyond your control.

 Congress designated May as Mental Health Month in 1949 to illustrate the importance of mental health issues to the overall health and well-being of American citizens.
-Each year, bloggers will join APA for a Mental Health Month Blog Day to educate the public about mental health, decrease stigma about mental illness, and discuss strategies for making lasting lifestyle and behavior changes that promote overall health and wellness.
+On May 16, bloggers will come together for a Mental Health Month Blog Party to educate the public about mental health, decrease stigma about mental illness, and discuss strategies for making lasting lifestyle and behavior changes that promote overall health and wellness.